nottombrown/parallel-trpo/README.md

 How to run:
 ```
-# This just runs a simple training on Reacher-v1.
+# Run a simple training on Reacher-v1.
 python main.py

-# For the commands used to recreate results, check trials.txt

 ```
 Parameters: